myspc-development/art-test/assets/docs/Style_Guide.md

 No other CSS files should be loaded or referenced.
 Any new shortcodes or features must use these classes so the UI remains consistent.

+Layouts should be constructed using WPBakery row and column elements.
+The Salient theme provides additional utility classes which can be combined with the plugin-specific classes above.